 In The News: Foot Treatment Goes High Tech

 Foot treatment goes high-tech.
-Michael Mesic, a doctor of podiatric medicine and director of Canadian Foot Clinic and Orthotic Centre, has introduced a modern laser treatment for toenail fungus and warts at his Niagara Street clinic.
+Michael Mesic, a doctor of podiatric medicine and director of Canadian Foot Clinic and Orthotic Centre, has introduced a modern laser treatment for yellow toenails and warts at his Niagara Street clinic.
 It’s the first full-time unit available for treatment in Niagara, says Mesic.

 Scott Rosts, staff